mdscardigno/BlackJack-2/README.md

 Properties:
 Methods:

-END OF DELETE BEFORE COMMIT OR ADD IT TO STUDENT FILE
+END OF OPTIONAL DELETE BEFORE COMMIT OR ADD IT TO STUDENT FILE

 ## States/Properties: